No image available

 Biography

-Alfred William Hammond was born in Ballarat and enlisted from there on 9th March 1915.
-He was 18 years old, single man employed as a turner.
-He was posted to 23rd Infantry Battalion, with the Regimental No. 1227.
-Later he was transferred to the 6th Coy Machine Gun Battalion.
+Alfred William Hamond (SN 1227) was born in Ballarat and educated at Dana Street State School.
+He was 18 years old, single man employed as a turner when he enlisted on March 9th 1915.
+He joined the 23rd Infantry Battalion and sailed from Australia, reaching Gallipoli in late August.
+After Gallipoli he reached France in March 1916 where he served with the 6th Company Machine Gun Battalion.
 He served in Gallipoli, but during his service on the Western Front he was killed in action on 20th September 1917 at Polygon Wood.
-His name is recorded on the Menin Gate Memorial, Ypres, Belgium.
+He has no known grave, and his name is recorded on the Menin Gate Memorial, Ypres, Belgium.
+He was 21 years of age.

 Location in Ballarat Avenue of Honour